-On this track, we have discussed three key assumptions that can help couples approach learning steps to solve problems together.
-These three assumptions are, all couples have problems, couples who approach problems as a team are more effective at problem solving, and rushing to find answers does not produce lasting solutions.
+In this section, we have discussed three key assumptions that can help couples approach learning steps to solve problems together.
+These three assumptions are all couples have problems, couples who approach problems as a team are more effective at problem solving, and rushing to find answers does not produce lasting solutions.

-On the next track, we will discuss the “Address with Respect” five-step structured problem solving technique I use with couples in counseling for marital infidelity.
+In the next section, we will discuss the "Address with Respect" five-step structured problem solving technique I use with couples in counseling for marital infidelity.
 The five steps in this technique are discussion, agenda setting, brainstorming, agreement and compromise, and follow-up.